ehwnsghl2/MVVMArchitectureSample/README.md

 Google appears to be encouraging the use of MVVM for data binding.
 In fact, the Architecture Components of its Data Binding Library are modeled on the MVVM pattern.

+The data used the github repos API as a sample.